DanielHaring/TYPO3-Crystalis/Documentation/ExternalBackendLayouts/Register/Index.rst

          **.description:** Sets the description of the backend layout.
 Localization strings are supported here too.

-         **.icon:** Specify an icon which should be displayed.
+         **.icon:** Specifies an icon which should be displayed.
 Icon must be a valid "resource" data type.

          **Example:** ::